Access support from RSL NSW during the Royal Commission into Defence and Veteran Suicide. Find out more.

 • 197 Macquarie Street at Martin Place, western side of Macquarie Street (front of St Stephen’s Church)

-Portable wheelchair accessible toilets will be located on Pitt Street and Castlereagh Street; otherwise there are wheelchair accessible toilets at the CBD train stations.
+Portable accessible toilets that consider wheelchair users will be located on George, Pitt and Castlereagh Streets; otherwise there are wheelchair accessible toilets at the CBD train stations.

 Road Closures & Public Transport